General Baccalaureate Degree Policies and Requirements

 - Attained at least a 2.00 GPA on all courses that are required in the minor.

-Candidates for the Bachelor of Science in Education degree are also required to meet the following additional grade point average requirements.
+Candidates for the Bachelor of Science in Education and Bachelor of Music Education degrees are also required to meet the following additional grade point average requirements.
 All GPA requirements include both Missouri State and transfer grades.

 - Attain at least a 2.75 combined (MSU and transfer) cumulative GPA.

 - Attain at least a 3.00 GPA in the certificate subject area (major field of study).

 - Attain at least a 3.00 GPA in any additional certificate subject area.